DMDX

 period is being used by rescheduling the following

-frames if the need to be.
+frames if they need to be.

 If you have a